 The Corniche is of course, the main promenade that runs between Abu Dhabi’s city centre and the Arabian Gulf Sea.
-Stretching for some 8km, it’s a favourite place for cycling, people watching and taking in the views of the city’s sweeping coastline.
+Stretching for some 8km, it’s one of the best Abu Dhabi beaches for cycling, people watching and taking in the views of the city’s sweeping coastline.

 The Corniche beach is public so entry is free, however you’ll need to arrive early to rent the sun loungers and parasols.
 Find the main entrance to the beach off Al Khaleej Al Arabi Street and rest assured, this beach has Blue Flag Status, so it’s safe for swimming too.

 Yogis come here to do their sun salutations and active-types take advantage of the plentiful (non-motorised) watersports.
 The public beach on Saadiyat island is a general crowd pleaser and you’ll find parasols and sun loungers facing the warm gulf waters as well as changing facilities, showers and a cafe nearby.
 For a laid-back family atmosphere and plenty of space to perfect your sandcastle, this is one of the best Abu Dhabi beaches for it.

 Those who want to enjoy the white sands of Saadiyat Beach with the option of luxurious surrounds should consider Saadiyat Beach Club, home to chic poolside cabanas, a stunning pool and stylish Cabana9 restaurant and lounge.